AnchalSharma20/FSJS-iNeuron/FSJS/readme.md

 😃**Solution :**

+##### Content Box:
+- box-sizing: content-box; is the default value for the box-sizing property.
+- With content-box, the width and height of an element are calculated by considering only the content area, excluding padding and border.
+- This means that if you set a width or height on an element, the padding and border will be added to the specified width and height, resulting in the total width and height being larger.
+- Example: If you set width: 200px on an element with 10px padding and 2px border, the total width of the element will be 200px (content width) + 20px (left and right padding) + 4px (left and right border), resulting in a total width of 224px.

+##### Border Box:
+- box-sizing: border-box; changes the box model behavior to include padding and border within the specified width and height of an element.
+- With border-box, the width and height you set on an element include both the content area and any padding and border.
+- This means that if you set a width or height on an element, the padding and border are subtracted from the specified width and height, ensuring that the content area remains the specified size.
+- Example: If you set width: 200px on an element with 10px padding and 2px border, the total width of the element will be 200px, including the content width, padding, and border.

 # Q.16 What’s z-index and How does it Function ?

 😃**Solution :**

+Z Index ( z-index ) is a CSS property that defines the order of overlapping HTML elements.
+Elements with a higher index will be placed on top of elements with a lower index.
+Note: Z index only works on positioned elements ( position:absolute , position:relative , or position:fixed ).

 # Q.17 What’s Grid & Flex and difference between them?

 😃**Solution :**

+The basic difference between CSS grid layout and CSS flexbox layout is that flexbox was designed for layout in one dimension - either a row or a column.
+Grid was designed for two-dimensional layout - rows, and columns at the same time.

 # Q.18 Difference between absolute and relative and sticky and fixed position explain with example.